visualitypl/textris/README.md

 UserTexter.delay_until(1.day.from_now).welcome(user)
 ```

-> You should not call `deliver` after the action invocation when using delay.
+Remember not to call `deliver` after the action invocation when using delay.
 It will be called by the *Textris::Delay::Sidekiq::Worker* worker.

 > You can safely pass ActiveRecord records and arrays as delayed action arguments. **textris** will store their `id`s and find them upon scheduled delivery.